H o m o c o m

 Unleashing Journalists

-We held our first "Out For the Truth" youth journalism workshop in November 2002.
-Five students participated from Latin America, the U.S., and Russia.
+In association with The Gully, we held "Out For the Truth" youth journalism workshops with students participating from Latin America, the U.S., and Russia.
 The young Russian lesbian became the first intern of The Gully.

-We've continued to support activists and young journalists with our online resources like Journalism 101, soon to be updated and expanded.
+We've continued to support activists and young journalists with our online resources like Journalism 101.

 Creating Role Models